honeycombio/terraform-aws-integrations/README.md

 ## Usage

-First, add the minimal Terraform configuration, which includes the configuration and required fields for all [supported Terraform integrations](#supported-integrations):
+First, add the minimal Terraform configuration, which includes the required fields for all [supported Terraform integrations](#supported-integrations):

 ```hcl
 module "honeycomb-aws-integrations" {